cdlate/resume/index.md

 The project is developed using **PHP** (**Yii Framework**), **Bootstrap.js**, **JQuery**, **BackBone**, **GA API**, **Piwik** and his API,  I take care of both the frontend and backend development.

-In the meantime I also develop and deploy client's’ mobile websites getting data from their Backend System and integrating different CRM/ERP systems most of the them through **RestFul**/**SOAP** API.
+In the meantime I also develop and deploy client's mobile websites getting data from their backend System and integrating different CRM/ERP systems most of the them through **RestFul**/**SOAP** API.

 ### Mar 2012 - Jun 2012  ###
 (<abbr title="Be &amp; Partners, Reggio Emilia, Italy">Be &amp; Partners</abbr>)